 Although there are defining key elements that differentiate medical malpractice cases from filing product recall claims, drug recalls can pertain to both types.
 Seeking legal counsel from the best medical malpractice lawyers like registered nurse and trial lawyer, Eileen Kroll at Cochran, Kroll & Associates, P.C. will clear up any doubts you may have and significantly raise your chances of winning your case.
-In preparation, it will benefit you to familiarize yourself with the ins and outs of the legal and medical field.

 What is Medical Malpractice?

 Medical malpractice cases fall under the umbrella of personal injury claims with highly specific components.
 While personal injury cases encompass a broader scope of accident-related scenarios, product recalls also fall under that category.